Mrigakshi1/azure-enterprise-landing-zone-end-to-end/README.md

 ---

-# Step 18: Install IIS and Validate Development Workload
+# Step 18: Install IIS and Validate Development and Production Workload

 IIS was installed on the Development VM to validate workload deployment within the Development Landing Zone.